 Rafael Ben-Ari’ (Hebrew: רפאל בן-ארי b.
-1971) is an Israeli-born photojournalist and travel photographer.
-He is known for his war and combat zone photography and on location travel photography.
-His work appears in magazines, books, newspapers and online around the world.
-Rafael Ben-Ari has exhibited his photography in Israel, Australia, New Zealand, France, Mexico and Italy.
+1971) is an Israeli-born international independent content creator master photographer and videographer, specializing in photojournalism and travel photography.
+He is known for his war and combat zone photography and on location travel photography around the world.
+His work has appeared in magazines, books, newspapers and online around the world.
+Rafael Ben-Ari has exhibited his photography work in Israel, Australia, New Zealand, France, Mexico and Italy.

 Rafael Ben-Ari’s mission statement is: “To photograph the mysteries of life through the land, up to the sky and into the depths of the oceans in a driven passion to find the equation between reality and imagination”.
 His philosophy is that: “There is no place that is too far…” and that “The biggest fear is fear itself…”